webmarketingroi/optimizely-php/README.md

 ./vendor/bin/phpunit -c ./tests/phpunit.xml --coverage-html coverage
 ```

-If you want to run integration tests against real Optimizely account, rename
+If you want to run integration tests against a real Optimizely account, rename
 `tests/auth_credentials.json.dist` to `tests/auth_credentials.json` and type
 your credentials in that file.
-Then create the `OPTIMIZELY_PHP_TEST_INTEGRATION`
+Then, create the `OPTIMIZELY_PHP_TEST_INTEGRATION`
 environment variable as follows

 `export OPTIMIZELY_PHP_TEST_INTEGRATION=1`